Siskiyou County Personal Injury Lawyers

 Someone else’s negligence can lead to minor or severe bodily injuries.
 These are some of the personal injury claims our Siskiyou County lawyers handle:

-Losing a body part, whether a fingertip or a whole limb, has immense physical and psychological effects on anyone.
+Losing a body part, whether a fingertip or a whole limb, can have immense physical and psychological effects on anyone.
 It can affect the way you move and work.
 Losing a limb can also impact your relationships and attitude in life.
 Patients who had amputations were more prone to anxiety, anger, hostility, and depression, as stated in a 2021 study from Frontiers in Psychology.

 Severe traffic and workplace incidents involving heavy machinery can lead to traumatic amputations.
-According to John Hopkins Medicine, traumatic amputations account for around 45% of all amputations.
-The extreme force from these accidents can cut off body parts, especially the fingers or limbs.
+According to Johns Hopkins Medicine, traumatic amputations account for around 45% of all amputations.
+The extreme force from these accidents can cut off body parts, especially fingers or limbs.
 In some cases, the body part is so badly damaged that it needs to be surgically removed.
 Although it is possible to reattach the amputated body part, it may not function the same way it did before the accident happened.

 Additionally, amputees experience a sensation of severe pain known as phantom limb syndrome.
 The causes of these syndromes are yet to be fully understood.
 However, it is believed that the body “remembers” the part that was removed, and so it also recalls the sensations, whether painful or otherwise, that the amputated limb used to feel.